bruno-lang/bruno-lang.github.io/learn/index.md

 considered and understood.
 Impossibility allows to imply logical consequences and thereby opens possibilities of simplification and optimisation[^why-restrictions].

-[^why-restrictions]: An illustrating example of such a possibility is how pure functions (the impossibility of site-effects) allow
+[^why-restrictions]: E.g. pure functions (the impossibility of site-effects) allow
-      to derive, reorder or memorise execution or fuse or inline expressions at compile-time.
+      to derive, reorder or memorise execution or fuse or inline expressions at compile-time; immutable value (impossibility of mutation) allows to share data without the need to copy it.

 When composing systems out of restricted specific constructs (rather than unrestricted generic ones) application-, compiler- and VM-programmers share a